Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Netflix vs Paramount on the Warner Bros Bidding.md

 441 Posts

-*It’s not “we want to talk.”*
+*Itâ€™s not â€œwe want to talk.â€*

-This is a live, financed, all cash bid aimed straight at WBD’s shareholder base.
+This is a live, financed, all cash bid aimed straight at WBDâ€™s shareholder base.

 ---

 #### TL;DR

 1. **Cash on the table**
-   * “Paramount is basically telling WBD: forget complex spin offs and Netflix stock.
-Here is 30 dollars per share, all cash, for the entire company.”
+   * â€œParamount is basically telling WBD: forget complex spin offs and Netflix stock.
+Here is 30 dollars per share, all cash, for the entire company.â€
 2. **Regulators vs gravity**
-   * “Netflix has the strategic logic, Paramount has the regulatory story.
-Shareholders are stuck between headline synergy and antitrust reality.”
+   * â€œNetflix has the strategic logic, Paramount has the regulatory story.
+Shareholders are stuck between headline synergy and antitrust reality.â€
 3. **For games, the question is the owner, not the sale**
-   * “Rocksteady, NetherRealm, TT Games and co are getting a new parent either way.
-The real question is whether they plug into Netflix’s subscription funnel or into a rebuilt Paramount plus HBO plus sports stack.”
+   * â€œRocksteady, NetherRealm, TT Games and co are getting a new parent either way.
+The real question is whether they plug into Netflixâ€™s subscription funnel or into a rebuilt Paramount plus HBO plus sports stack.â€

 ![](https://www.gamigion.com/wp-content/uploads/2025/12/PRWB-1240x827.jpeg)